Student Services Overview

 Access Naviance from the GHS website homepage under Essential Applications (located at the bottom of the page).

 There are many different pathways to success after high school (two-year college, four-year college, military, trade, apprenticeship, the workforce, and more) .
-Click HERE to learn more about some of our HCPSS alum and how their high school experience shaped there chosen post-high school pathway to success.
+Click HERE to learn more about some of our HCPSS alum and how their high school experience shaped their chosen post-high school pathway to success.

-College Application Process & Transcript Request 2023
+College Application Process & Transcript Request 2024

 College Planning